 Unable to act, cannot take any actions or defend until the condition is removed.
 Subtract Ability Modifier(s) from AC and Saving Throws.

-Unable to breath.
+Unable to breathe.
 Take 1d4 Ability Damage (CON and INT) every minute, a successful Fortitude save (DC = 10+ STR+ number of minutes with the condition) halves the damage.

 Unable to defend, subtract the Ability Modifier(s) from AC, Reflex, and Will saves.